 Camper vans are an especially common sight in the USA, where we have miles and miles of road just waiting to be discovered.

 A clear favorite for RV trips is seeing the national parks across the country and enjoying the beauty that nature has to offer.
-Don’t forget to research where you are allowed to stop, where you might have to pay to park, and where you can replenish your water supply and dump waste.
+Don’t forget to research where you can stop, where you might have to pay to park, and where you can replenish your water supply and dump waste.

 See Related: Outdoorsy vs RVShare: What is Better?